 Current first team manager Dan McNamara took over at the start of 2018 after a poor start to the season and led the battle to avoid the drop, but after a hard-fought campaign relegation was confirmed – agonisingly on goal difference.

-The 2019/20 campaign will thus be totally focused on taking top spot and promotion, with the longer term aim a return to the upper echelons of the women’s game.
+The 2019/20 campaign is thus totally focused on taking top spot and promotion, with the longer term aim a return to the upper echelons of the women’s game.

-With that ambition firmly in mind the women’s team will benefit from the solid support of their parent club, whose training ground facilities – including sports science, analysis and physiotherapy – they share as part of Wolves’ ‘one club’ ethos.
+With that ambition firmly in mind the women’s team is benefiting from the solid support of their parent club, whose training ground facilities – including sports science, analysis and physiotherapy – they share as part of Wolves’ ‘one club’ ethos.